toralf/tinderbox/README.md

 ###manually bug hunting within an image
 1. stop an image
-2. chroot into it
+2. "login" into it:

     sudo chr.sh <image name>

 3. inspect/adapt files in */etc/portage/packages.*
 4. do your work
+5. exit
-5. exit and start the image
+6. start the image (if stopped before)

 ###test a (long runnning) package
 Append the package list in the following way: